RocketChat/handbook/operations/security-policy/README.md

 #### Supplier compliance:
 Supplier compliance is assessed on a risk-based approach and against the requirements of our security policies.
 Suppliers must demonstrate the same level of compliance for their supply chain.

+## Auditing

+The Information Security Team will audit the design and implementation of these policies on a regular basis, with a focus on risks identified in the risk management process.
+Where a potential conflict of interest takes place, the audit will be delegated to another individual with such conflict or other compensating controls be taken.